mohamedkbx/Quran-Taps-Landing-Page/README.md

 ## Overview

-This project is a Quran Landing Page developed as part of the JavaScript II course from منصة مدرسة.
 The goal of this project is to create an accessible and user-friendly landing page for Quranic content.

 ## Technologies Used